henrydierkes/Eagle_Rating/Documentation/Technical/Database/README.md

 2. **Prevention of SQL Injection**: MongoDB uses BSON (Binary JSON) for data storage and doesn't interpret query input as a part of the code.
 This feature inherently reduces the risk of SQL injection attacks, which are more prevalent in SQL databases like MySQL.

-3. **Better Handling of Unstructured Text**: MongoDB excels in storing unstructured text data, such as the content in `postData`, `programData`, and `applicationData`.
+3. **Better Handling of Unstructured Text**: MongoDB excels in storing unstructured text data.
 It allows for efficient storage, retrieval, and querying of large text blocks.

 ### Collections and Their Key Attributes